-- a formulate relevant questions to investigate; - b formulate hypotheses and make informed predictions; - c identify and control major variables; - d select appropriate procedures/techniques to vary the independent variable; and - e select appropriate sampling procedures/techniques for the dependant variable.
+- a formulate relevant questions to investigate; - b formulate hypothesis and make informed predictions; - c identify and control major variables; - d select appropriate procedures/techniques to vary the independent variable; and - e select appropriate sampling procedures/techniques for the dependant variable.

-Students are expected to continue the practice of experimental design that was developed in prior science courses (see below).
-Although the practice and understanding of experimental design is relatively static, the scientific phenomena studied in 500/600-level courses are more complex from a content and procedural knowledge perspective as compared with earlier grades.
-Consequently, the depth of knowledge required to design an experiment in 500/600-level courses will inherently be more complex as well.
+Students are expected to continue the practice of experimental design that was learned in prior science courses (see below).
+Although the practice and understanding of experimental design is relatively static, the scientific phenomenon studied in 500/600 level courses are more complex from a content knowledge and procedural knowledge perspective as compared to earlier grades.
+Consequently, the complexity required to design an experiment in a 500/600 level courses will inherently be more complex as well.